RobertFranz415/mc-filter/README.md

 # mc-filter

-A highly customizable chat filter for Minecraft.
+A highly customizable chat filter and moderation plugin for Minecraft.

 ## Features